New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the monitor_remove tool do? +

 Delete an uptime monitor by id or name.
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Destructive tool in the Yaver MCP Server, which means it can permanently delete or destroy data.
+Block by default and require explicit approval.

 What parameters does monitor_remove accept? +